 You need to create a solid content strategy to create your digital marketing sales funnel.
 This must outline a timeline of creating and publishing different forms of content.
 Based on the buyer personas that you’ve identified, you can create a variety of content to suit their requirements.

-It’s thus crucial to outline the channels where you’ll be publishing your content like your blog, social media, etc. This can help you get the most out of your content.
+It’s thus crucial to outline the channels where you’ll be publishing your content like your blog, social media, etc. And for any channels that you’re managing yourself, spending the time to get all of your infrastructure (like good web hosting) set up correctly.
+This can help you get the most out of your content.

 3. Promote Your Content

 Once you’ve created your content, you need to promote it in different places on the internet to reach your target audience.
 Thus, it’s necessary to create a content promotion plan, as well.
 This could also be a part of your content strategy.